Bartlesville Radio » News » Washington County Commissioners Meeting Preview

 Washington County Commissioners Meeting Preview

-The Washington County Board of Commissioners will hold its regular weekly meeting on Monday, September 12 at 9:30 am on the second floor of the Washington County Courthouse Annex at 400 South Johnstone Avenue in Bartlesville.
+The regular weekly meeting of the Washington County Commissioners will take place on Monday, September 19 at 9:30 am in room 201 of the Washington County Annex Building at 400 South Johnstone Avenue in Bartlesville.

-On the agenda for the meeting are two discussions on participating in opioid settlement agreements, a review of declarations of surplus, reports from various departments.
-There is also a bid opening scheduled for 10:10 am on Bid Number 22-03 for the Washington County Correctional Faciliaty HVAC upgrade.
+On the agenda is a presentation by Zack Robinson of BOK Financial Securities regarding how to funditems for the Washington County Expo Center.
+Following the presentation, the Commissioners will consider appointments to replace three trustees on the board of the Washington County Public Authority.

-The public is welcome to attend the meeting and to make comments at the beginning of it if needed.
+Other items for considrtion include officially awarding the contract to install a new HVAC and BAS system at the Washington County Correctional Facility and approving the ARPA funding for the installation.

 « Back to News